pavonine-01/cyber-blog/content/post/Post1.md

 With the latest news from Sony confirming the lack of readily available playstation 5 stock into the next year, and after weeks of searching and hoping to get lucky and purchase a console for myself, I decided to take matters into my own hands.

-I am going to build a bot to automatically purchase a PS5 for myself.
+I am going to build a python script that will instantly alert me when a PS5 is restocked online.

 ## What is a bot?